bbauska/JS-Basics-Unlock/README.md

 the Internet of Things C_roT), JavaScript will be your guide and companion

-AS you navigate through Basics of JavaScript,\" you will be introduced to the core principles of JavaScript in manner that is both thorough and accessible Our educational philosophy emphasizes clarity and engagement, ensuring that beginners can understand the intricacies of JavaScript
+AS you navigate through Basics of JavaScript,&quot; you will be introduced to the core principles of JavaScript in manner that is both thorough and accessible Our educational philosophy emphasizes clarity and engagement, ensuring that beginners can understand the intricacies of JavaScript